-The Tsuzuri Project is an initiative that marries Canon’s latest digital technologies with traditional artisanal work to replicate precious works of Japanese art that are rarely seen by the public.
+The Tsuzuri Project is an initiative that marries Canon’s latest digital technologies with traditional artisanal works to create high-resolution facsimiles of precious works of Japanese art.

 #Imaging technologies#Social contribution#Mechanical engineering#Electrical engineering#Computer science#Physics#Chemistry

-Japan has numerous valuable cultural assets made of vulnerable materials such as paper, wood, lacquer, etc. These works of art are fragile and easily damaged.
-While it is necessary to offer opportunities for the public to view such works of historical and scholarly value, the works must also be protected from deterioration.
-In the Tsuzuri Project, 35 works have been created to date (as of December 2017), including many valuable paintings that exist on folding screens and sliding screens, and the reproductions have been made available for public viewing.
-These include many national treasures, such as “The Wind and Thunder Gods” by Tawaraya Sotatsu and “The Three Portraits of the Jingoji Temple,” attributed to Fujiwara no Takanobu.
-In 2017, the Tokyo National Museum featured a high-resolution video installation that included reproductions of “Pine Trees” by Hasegawa Tohaku and “Cranes” by Ogata Korin, the latter from the collection of the Freer Gallery of Art in Washington D.C.
-This new style of exhibition holds great promise for allowing more people to appreciate classic works of Japanese art.
+Many of Japan’s valuable cultural assets are made of such fragile materials as paper, fabric, wood and lacquer.
+These works of art are fragile and easily damaged.
+While it is necessary to offer opportunities for the public to view such works of historical and scholarly value, they must also be protected from deterioration.
+To date, 38 valuable works have been recreated as part of the Tsuzuri Project (as of December 2018), including folding screens and sliding doors, and the facsimiles have been made available for public viewing.
+These include many national treasures, including “The Wind and Thunder Gods” by Tawaraya Sotatsu and “The Three Portraits of the Jingoji Temple,” attributed to Fujiwara no Takanobu.

 Exhibition of “Pine Trees” by Hasegawa Tohaku (high-resolution facsimile)